What Jobs Can I Get with an Early Childhood Education Associate Degree?

 Career Information At a Glance

 Having an early childhood education associate degree prepares you for careers in child care and preschool environments, working with children ages 5 and younger.
-You might work in a school setting or a child care center.
+Take a look at the table below for general requirements on a career in early childhood education.

-Where Can I Work With an Associate's Degree in Early Childhood Education?
+Where Can I Work With an Associate Degree in Early Childhood Education?

 What Will My Job Duties Be?